Watudube/Project-SLFW/documentation/DesignDocument.md

 The following standard design considerations are taken into account when designing and developing the project’s frontend’s application:

-- **Separation of Concerns**: Keep UI, game logic, and data/services separate.
+- **Separation of Concerns**: Keep UI, game logic, and data/services as separate as possible (can be difficult with React).

 - **Reusability**: Services and hooks can be reused across scenes and components.
+For example, the API and WebSocket services will be singleton classes throughout the frontend.

-- **Scalability**: Structure supports adding new features (scenes, services, UI) without major refactoring.
+- **Scalability**: Structure of frontend supports adding new features (scenes, services, UI) without major refactoring.

 - **Responsiveness**: Phaser canvas resizes with its parent container.
 The React website itself to have layout considerations across 3 main aspect ratios: 21:9, 16:9 and 9:16, with an approximately 20% responsive buffer between each.